Wednesbury: Medieval and earlier

 The substantial remains of a large ditch excavated in St Mary's Road in 2008, following the contours of the hill and predating the Early Medieval period, has been interpreted as part of a hilltop enclosure and possibly the Iron Age hillfort long suspected on the site.
 The first authenticated spelling of the name was Wodensbyri, written in an endorsement on the back of the copy of the will of Wulfric Spot, dated 1004.
 Wednesbury ("Woden's borough") is one of a number of places in England to be named after the pre-Christian deity Woden, the leader of the Old English pantheon.

 During the Anglo-Saxon period there are believed to have been two battles fought in Wednesbury, in 592 and 715.
 According to The Anglo-Saxon Chronicle there was "a great slaughter" in 592 and "Ceawlin was driven out".
 Ceawlin was a king of Wessex and the second Bretwalda, or overlord of all Britain.
 The 715 battle was between Mercia (of which Wednesbury was part) and the kingdom of Wessex.
 Both sides allegedly claimed to have won the battle, although it is believed that the victory inclined to Wessex.

 Wednesbury was fortified by Æthelflæd (Ethelfleda), daughter of Alfred the Great and known as the Lady of Mercia.
 She erected five fortifications to defend against the Danes at Bridgnorth, Tamworth, Stafford and Warwick, with Wednesbury in the centre.
 Wednesbury's fort would probably have been an extension of an older fortification and made of a stone foundation with a wooden stockade above.
 Earthwork ramparts and water filled ditches would probably have added to its strength.
 A plaque on the gardens between Ethelfleda Terrace and St Bartholomew's church states that the gardens there – created in the 1950s – used stone from the graff, or fighting platform, of the old fort.
 Exploration of the gardens reveals several dressed stones, which appear to be those referred to on the plaque.

 In 1086, the Domesday Book describes Wednesbury (Wadnesberie) as being a thriving rural community encompassing Bloxwich and Shelfield (now part of Walsall).
 During the Middle Ages the town was a rural village, with each family farming a strip of land with nearby heath being used for grazing.
 The town was held by the king until the reign of Henry II, when it passed to the Heronville family.

 Medieval Wednesbury was very small, and its inhabitants would appear to have been farmers and farm workers.
 In 1315, coal pits were first recorded, which led to an increase in the number of jobs.
 Nail making was also in progress during these times.
 William Paget was born in Wednesbury in 1505, the son of a nail maker.
 He became Secretary of State, a Knight of the Garter and an Ambassador.
 He was one of executors of the will of Henry VIII.

-It was historically when in Staffordshire a part of the Hundred of Offlow.